-✤ To understand the significance of aquaculture practice and its management in the present scenario.
+❖ To understand the significance of aquaculture practice and its management in the present scenario.

 CO.NO.
-COURSE OBJECTIVES CO-1 Classify the major groups of fish.
-CO-2 Apply the crafts and gears involved in fishing .
+The learners will be able to CO-1 Classify the major groups of fish.
+CO-2 Apply the crafts and gears involved in fishing.
 CO-3 Analyse the present global and Indian scenario in aquaculture.
 CO-4 Explain the culture system in aquaculture.
 CO-5 Elaborate the nutritional requirements of fish.